 Ed has also been kind enough to share pieces from his collection with the Live Almanac, including the original album cover art for the 1969 Greatest Hits LP, the rare fan club postcard promoting the release of "Oh My My," and more.
 It was a pleasure to be able to say hello to him at concerts during the 2011 and 2012 Monkees tours.

 In late 1966, Winters was hired to choreograph the first live concert appearances by The Monkees.
-He went on to work with the group throughout 1967 and directed two episodes of the television series - "A Coffin Too Frequent" and "Monkees Blow Their Minds."
+He went on to work with the group throughout 1967 and directed two episodes of the television series during its second season: "A Coffin Too Frequent" and "Monkees Blow Their Minds."

 In this 1988 episode of the Headquarters radio program, hosts Paris Stachtiaris and John Di Maio speak with David, who shares his experiences about being on tour and on set with The Monkees, his disappointment that there wasn't a third season, and more.